filosganga/libwurfl/README.md

 Quick Start
 -----------
-To initialize the WURLF lib you had to download the last WURLF xml file.
+To initialize the WURLF lib you must download the last WURLF xml file.
 It can be downloaded from:

     http://sourceforge.net/projects/wurfl/files/WURFL/latest/wurfl-latest.xml.gz/download